51小黄车

 Biography

 Jennie Germann Molz is a Professor of Sociology.
 She received her PhD in Sociology from Lancaster University in England where she subsequently held a postdoctoral research fellowship in the Centre for Mobilities Research (CeMoRe).
-Her research interests include tourism mobilities and mobile technologies; mobile families and educational travel; hospitality and the ethics of welcoming strangers; global citizenship, home, and belonging; food, consumption, and identity; and mobile methodologies.
+Her research interests include tourism mobilities and mobile technologies; digital nomads; mobile families and educational travel; hospitality and the ethics of welcoming strangers; global citizenship, home, and belonging; food, consumption, and identity; and mobile methodologies.
 She is co-editor of the journal .
-Her publications include (Routledge) and (Palgrave Macmillan), and most recently, (NYU Press).
+Her publications include (Routledge), (Palgrave Macmillan), (NYU Press), and most recently, , edited with Dorinar-Maria Buda (Routledge).

 Sample Courses